nfs-finder/io2019/README.md

 	Optional: race with friend.

-	5. User clicks the friend location pin.
+	5. The user clicks the friend location pin.

 	6. The app asks user if he wants to propose this user a race.